 ISI Inspection January 2014

 Currently in Years 7 and 8, pupils have been following the syllabus for Common Entrance or Common Academic Scholarship examinations.
 They are taught by specialist teachers in preparation for examinations towards the end of Year 8.
 The papers are set by examiners appointed by the Board and are marked by the senior school for which a pupil is entered.
 This will continue for pupils entering Year 8 in September 2020.

-From September 2020, there will be a change in the programme in that those pupils entering Year 7 will follow the CE syllabus for the core subjects of English, Mathematics and Science and an exciting programme of study for Humanities and MFL, along with creative and performing arts subjects.
+From September 2020, there will be a change in the programme in that those pupils entering Year 7 now follow the CE syllabus for the core subjects of English, Mathematics and Science and an exciting programme of study for Humanities and MFL, along with creative and performing arts subjects.
 They are taught by specialist teachers in preparation for examinations and assessments towards the end of Year 8.

 We take great care to enable our pupils to reveal their full potential to their chosen senior school, whether for general or scholarship entry.

 Literacy skills are predominantly delivered through the English curriculum but are also developed throughout all curricular and extra-curricular subjects.
 Drama is taught as part of the English Curriculum and is an important vehicle to aid the development of speaking and five listening skills.
 Children are also encouraged to speak in public in a range of contexts throughout their time at our school.